lucasbailo/FrontExpensesControl/README.md

 # 📄 License

-This project is for personal or educational use unless a license is added.
+This project is for personal or educational use.

 ---